turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 exit.
 Do not restore the legacy 0--30 score.
 Test voter consensus, reciprocal constitutional limits, transparent commitments, common shocks, material constraint, path dependence, implementation lag, and independent convergence as alternatives.
+Correction nullification is one possible receiving failure and a trusted-carrier correction lock one possible gain-weighted morphology; neither is the political diagnosis.
+The carrier layer may carry, shield, or locally enforce the course, converge independently, or under stronger evidence collectively constitute a distributed effective-sovereignty position.
+Require separate causal evidence for the last attribution.
 Preserve Kisin as source of the Titanic image and the project author as the person who introduced it and selected the assistant's passenger--voter, captain--government, ship--state, course--strategic-direction, and course-controller--effective-sovereign mapping